FRRouting/frr/doc/user/isisd.rst

 .. clicmd:: segment-routing global-block (16-1048575) (16-1048575) [local-block (16-1048575) (16-1048575)]

    Set the Segment Routing Global Block i.e. the label range used by MPLS to store label in the MPLS FIB for Prefix SID.
-Note that the block size may not exceed 65535.
 Optionally sets also the Segment Routing Local Block.
 The negative command always unsets both.

 .. clicmd:: segment-routing node-msd (1-16)